kazurayam/VisualInspectionInKatalonStudio_Reborn/README.md

 On my MacBook Air, I installed [Docker Desktop](https://www.docker.com/products/docker-desktop).
 Docker Desktop for Windows is also available.

+### Command Line Interface

+Here I assume you work on Command Line Interface.
+I use the Terminal.app of macOS.
+For Windows user, install [Git Bash](https://gitforwindows.org/) and use "Git Bash".

 ### Starting up Flaskr

 Once Docker Desktop is installed, open a window of Terminal.app on Mac (on Windows, perhaps in the Powershell window), then execute: